Stem Cell injections for knee meniscus tears and post-meniscectomy

-- When we surgically remove meniscus tissue we remove the cells that can naturally repair meniscal damage.
+- When we surgically remove meniscus tissue we remove the cells that can naturally repair the meniscal damage.

 The Meniscus does have the capability to repair and regenerate but the articular cartilage of the knee cannot hold the knee together long enough to let this happen

 This is a remarkably fascinating study.
 Japanese researchers wanted to examine the meniscus healing process after an injury or surgical removal of meniscus tissue.
 In an animal study, the researchers removed a large portion of the meniscus in mice.(4)

 What the doctors observed was the meniscus repair and regeneration process after the meniscectomy.
 After six weeks the doctors observed regenerated tissues resembled those of an intact meniscus forming.
 The bad news was the articular cartilage of the knee where the removed meniscus use to be, significantly degenerated between two and four weeks after the surgical procedure, and subtle progression in cartilage degeneration was observed between 4 and 6 weeks.